-Based on the different findings and phenomena described, This study aims to identify the effect of financial structure and director diversity on financial performance, exploring how these factors influence a company's profitability and overall success in the market mediated by intellectual capital.
+Based on the different findings and phenomena described.
+This study aims to identify the effect of financial structure and director diversity on financial performance, exploring how these factors influence a company's profitability and overall success in the market mediated by intellectual capital.
 This difference from previous research lies in the focus of the research and the year in which the study was conducted.

 MATERIALS AND METHODS